marcellokabora/pollawapo/README.md

 - **Infinite Scroll**: Scroll down to load more items (5 at a time).
 - **Favorites**: Click the "Add to Favorites" button on any item.
 Open the favorites modal via the floating button.
 - **Remove from Favorites**: In the modal, click the remove icon to delete items from your favorites list.
-- **Favorites Persistence**: The favorites list is cleared on page reload.

----

 ## Project Structure

 - `src/app/` - Main Angular application code
+  - `components/` - Angular components (item list, item card, search input, favorites modal, etc.)
+  - `services/` - Business logic and state management (favorites, item, manager services)
+  - `interfaces/` - TypeScript interfaces (e.g., `item.interface.ts`)
-- `tech-test-data/` - Contains `data.json` and item images
+- `src/styles.css` - Global styles and Tailwind CSS directives
 - `src/mocks/` - MSW handlers and service worker setup

----
+- `public/` - Static assets (images, service worker, logos)
+- `angular.json`, `tsconfig*.json` - Angular and TypeScript configuration files
+- `jest.config.js`, `setup-jest.ts` - Jest configuration and setup
+- `README.md` - Project documentation

 ## Key Decisions & Notes

+- **Tailwind CSS** is used for utility-first, responsive, and custom styling.
 - **MSW** is used to mock API responses from `data.json` for local development and testing.
-- **No external UI libraries** were used to keep the bundle size small and the UI custom.
+- **No external UI component libraries** were used to keep the bundle size small and the UI custom.
 - **Favorites** are managed in-memory (not persisted).
 - **Testing**: Unit tests cover components, services, and MSW integration.
 - **Responsive Design**: The app is fully responsive for mobile and desktop.
 - **Performance**: List rendering is optimized for smooth infinite scrolling.

----

-## Commit & Documentation Guidelines

-- Make frequent commits with clear, descriptive messages.
-- Document key decisions in this README or in commit messages.
-- Only add external libraries if absolutely necessary.
-- Maintain consistent code style and best practices.

----

-## How to Deliver

-- Push your solution to a private repository (GitHub, Bitbucket, or GitLab).
-- Include all necessary files and this README.
-- Test the compilation and app functionality before submission.

----

-## Troubleshooting

-- If you encounter issues with MSW, ensure the service worker is registered and running.
-- For any dependency issues, try deleting `node_modules` and reinstalling.

----

-## Enjoy the challenge!